What is equity release?

 Lines open as usual: Mon-Thurs 9am-8pm, Fri 9am-7pm, Sat 9am-5pm

 Find out how much you could release Lines open as usual: Mon-Thurs 9am-8pm, Fri 9am-7pm, Sat 9am-5pm

 What are the different types of equity release?

 The most popular way to release equity is with a lifetime mortgage.

-This is a loan secured on your home.
-You still own your house and there are no monthly repayments.
+This is a loan secued on your home.
+You still own your house and there is no requirement to make monthly repayments.

 Instead, the loan and interest are repaid when your home is sold, which is usually when you pass away or move into permanent care.